-Ad Fatigue: Users may become tired of seeing the same ads over and over again, especially if they are not relevant to their interests.
+Ad Fatigue: Users may become tired of repeatedly seeing the same ads, especially if they are irrelevant to their interests.
 This can lead to ad fatigue, where users start ignoring ads altogether.

 - Facebook Ads: broad targeting options, visually appealing ads, low cost, high competition.

-Broad Targeting Options: Facebook Ads offers a wide range of targeting options, including demographics, interests, behaviors, and geographic location.
-This allows businesses to reach a broad audience that is likely to be interested in their products or services.
+Broad Targeting Options: Facebook Ads offers various targeting options, including demographics, interests, behaviors, and geographic location.
+This allows businesses to reach a broad audience likely interested in their products or services.

-Low Cost: Facebook Ads can be relatively inexpensive compared to other advertising platforms, making it accessible to businesses with smaller budgets.
+Low Cost: Facebook Ads can be relatively inexpensive compared to other advertising platforms, making them accessible to businesses with smaller budgets.

 High Competition: Facebook Ads is a highly competitive platform, with many businesses competing for the same audience.
 This can make it difficult for businesses to stand out and get their ads seen.

-Ad Fatigue: Users may become tired of seeing the same ads over and over again, especially if they are not relevant to their interests.
+Ad Fatigue: Users may become tired of repeatedly seeing the same ads, especially if they are irrelevant to their interests.
 This can lead to ad fatigue, where users start ignoring ads altogether.

-Limited Search Intent: Unlike Google Ads, Facebook Ads does not capture search intent, which means that users may not be actively looking for the products or services being advertised.
+Limited Search Intent: Unlike Google Ads, Facebook Ads does not capture search intent, meaning that users may not actively look for the advertised products or services.

-Limited Ad Placement Control: Facebook Ads may not offer as much control over ad placement as other platforms, which can lead to ads being shown in places that are not relevant to the target audience.
+Limited Ad Placement Control: Facebook Ads may not offer as much control over ad placement as other platforms, which can lead to ads being shown in places that are irrelevant to the target audience.